t3r6/pkdocs/docs/guides/trickjumping/pk-tj-howto.md

 !!!
 Note
     This guide describes the steps for the original Painkiller and the official PK++ 1.2 and PK++ 1.3 mods.

 No trick jump mods for Painkiller Black Edition multiplayer were released as of now so you have to play using the default game modes.
 That's how the old custom Painkiller trick jump maps were designed.
+There was an attempt to add a Race gamemode to PK++ 1.2.5 but it was never finished.

 ## Maps